A support programme for new and emerging comedians. Photo credit: Andy Hollingworth

 Circuit Breakers 2019

-After the success of the 1st programme, and the overwhelming number of applications we received from comedians, we have decided to carry on the same model for Leicester Comedy Festival 2019!
+After the success of the first Circuit Breakers programme, and the overwhelming number of applications we received from comedians, we decided to carry on the same model for Leicester Comedy Festival 2019!

 We want to support new & emerging comedians and allow them to benefit from being part of the longest running comedy festival in Europe!
 Leicester Comedy Festival is a great annual platform and showcase for comedians and Circuit Breakers is our attempt to make the festival accessible to as many people as possible.
 As a registered charity, we need your help to do this so thank you for all your support!